 Stopping the Quaker Persecution

 In 1660, the English monarchy was restored.
-Quakers went for help to King Charles II, a Catholic sympathizer and no friend of the Puritans, who had executed his father and sought refuge in New England.
+Quakers went for help to King Charles II, a Catholic sympathizer.
+He had no liking for the Puritans, who had executed his father and taken refuge in New England.

 A Quaker named Burroughs was said to have told the monarch, "There is a vein of blood opened in your dominions which, if not stopped, will overcome all.